angelina-martynova/portfolio/courier-service-analytics/README.md

 # Courier Service Analytics

-This project presents a comprehensive analytical exploration of courier service data — including operational efficiency, product economics, and user behavior metrics.
+This portfolio project contains a series of SQL-based analytical cases exploring operational, product, and marketing performance of a courier delivery service.
-All SQL queries and visualizations were performed in **Redash** using simulated datasets.
+All analysis and dashboards were built in **Redash** using real-like datasets.

 ---

 ## Project Overview

-The project is divided into several analytical blocks:
+The goal of this repository is to demonstrate practical analytical skills across three key domains:

-- **Operational Metrics** — growth and engagement of users and couriers, workload, delivery time, and other performance indicators.
+- **Operational Analytics** — user/courier growth, order dynamics, efficiency metrics.
-- **Product Economics Metrics** — financial performance of the product, including revenue, margins, repeat purchases, and retention.
+- **Product Analytics** — revenue structure, margins, and retention.
-- *(Upcoming)* **Marketing Metrics** — analysis of conversion, acquisition cost, and ROI.
+- **Marketing Analytics** — campaign performance, CAC, ROI, and cohort behavior.

 ### Tools Used